Wood Baseball Bats and Billets

 2.5" tapered barrel, 15/16" handle with 1-7/8" diameter knob.

-The model C271 has the standard 271 handle and knob with a smaller 2.4" tapered barrel.
-This allows us to use a dense billet to make -3 weights.
+The model 271SB has the standard 271 handle and knob with (SB smaller barrel) 2.4" tapered barrel.
+This allows us to use a denser billet to make -3 weights or even lighter.

 Model 271BB (BIG BARREL) - Shown in Ash with flamed barrel and natural handle Weight rating: END LOADED

-Our model 271BB is has the same handle and knob as the traditional 271 but has a max 2.61" barrel and a longer hitting surface with less taper.
-If you like an end loaded bat with extreme pop and a flared handle then this is the bat for you.
+Our model 271BB is has the same handle and knob as the traditional 271 but has a 2.55" barrel and a longer hitting

-Model BB25 - Shown in Red Oak with natural barrel and black stained handle Weight rating: MEDIUM ENDLOADED
+Model BB25 - Shown in Oak with natural barrel and black stained handle Weight rating: MEDIUM ENDLOADED

 Model AP5 - Shown in Ash with natural barrel and handle Weight rating: MEDIUM ENDLOADED